Bad neighbor: Yellow-groove bamboo

 Knocking it back

 In Woodbury on Thursday, Ward was with a crew of his fellow Experiment Station plant scientists to conduct an early morning attack on an eighth-acre stand of yellow groove in a town park.
 After about 45 minutes, the growth surrendered to their power brush cutters.
-But Ward said that the stand will need continued treatment and monitoring in the next year or so before victory will be complete.
+But Ward said that the stand will need continued treatment and monitoring in the coming year or two before victory will be complete.

 "We'll come back out here again in June to cut it down again, and we'll probably have to spray it in the late summer."